How One Wooden Artwork in Dysart Makes Sense of the Sea

 This blog is about Scottish Landscape Art, in particular one wooden artwork in Dysart, Fife, by Perthshire artist Donald Urquhart.

 In case you haven’t seen it, I’ll share some basic descriptive details and then tell you a bit about how it came to be.
 I’m writing about it because I love it.
-Art and culture is how I share Scotland with you.
+Art and culture are how I share Scotland on our English coaching holidays.

 There’s also a bit of Outsider Art in Dysart too.
-(On an English immersion holiday we might discuss the hierarchy between these two terms).
+(On an English holiday conversation, we might discuss the hierarchy between these two terms).

-As ever, we have an English language challenge for any L2 English users who have discovered this language school blog.
+Read on for an English language challenge for any L2 English users

 Installation shot of Sea Beams, by Donald Urquhart